tuliocasagrande/es2015-demo/README.md

-# Babel with Gulp

-Starter code for transpiling ES2015 (including modules) with Babel, Gulp and Browserify.
+# ES2015 Demo

+Sample app built using ES2015 features, gulp and json-server.

+Made by following the excellent screencast: https://www.codeschool.com/screencasts/build-a-forum-web-app-with-es2015

 # Installing

 1. Clone the repo
-2. `npm install -g gulp` to install Gulp globally.
+2. `npm install -g json-server` for the API.
 3. `npm install` to resolve project dependencies.

+# Running

+First, run the API with `json-server server/db.json`

+Then open up `index.html`

-# Using
+# Developing

+Install `gulp` globally for transpiling ES2015: `npm install -g gulp`

-Run `gulp` from the command line and you are good to go!
+Run `gulp watch` from the command line and you are good to go!

-The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.